 M&A and Shareholder Arbitrations

-We have seen M&A and shareholder arbitrations becoming more litigious in recent years.
-This is for different reasons for M&A and shareholder arbitrations.
+We have seen M&A and shareholder arbitrations becoming more litigious in recent years, though for different reasons.
 With regard to M&A disputes, the intensified personal liabilities of the board members and managers to investigate all business matters potentially relevant to their business have left many market participants no choice but to analyse transactions for million-dollar purchase price recoveries.
 Concerning shareholder disputes, it is foremost because of increased transparency and the self-awareness of shareholders to enforce their rights and maximise their economic position.

 From a damages perspective, M&A and shareholder arbitrations are only partially comparable.
 Damages in M&A arbitrations involve accounting, forensic or corporate finance aspects, sometimes in addition to valuation issues.
 In contrast, damages in shareholder disputes most often deal with the correct valuation of a specific business.
 From a damages point of view, methodical valuation matters dominate the controversy.

-Therefore, M&A and shareholder arbitrations will be discussed separately.
+Therefore, M&A and shareholder arbitrations are discussed separately.

-Usually, neither sellers nor buyers intend for a conflict related to M&A transactions.
-Nevertheless, such conflicts are more common than generally thought because of the high purchase prices involved and the economic impact associated with these one-off transactions.
+Usually, neither sellers nor buyers intend for a conflict relating to M&A transactions.
+Nevertheless, conflicts are more common than generally thought because of the high purchase prices involved and the economic impact associated with these one-off transactions, and the dramatic evolution of the economics of a deal in a volatile and disrupted marketplace.
 Moreover, these disputes can be of critical economic importance for the parties involved.
-The authors have witnessed purchase price adjustments of more than 50 per cent, worth millions of euros, during their practical activity.
+The authors have witnessed purchase price adjustments of more than 50 per cent, worth billions of euros, during their practical activity.

 Post-contractual M&A disputes often cannot be prevented.
-There is an abundance of issues that may lead to a dispute in the course of a transaction.
-An incorrect purchase price adjustment, a dispute concerning the calculation of an earn-out or a breach of a balance sheet warranty is familiar to most M&A experts.
-However, cases such as breaches of exclusivity, failures to close a transaction, directors and officers liabilities, an ‘unlawfully flattering’ business plan or the non-disclosure of decision-relevant information are more likely to be themes that some may not have been exposed to.
+There is an abundance of issues that may lead to a dispute in the course of a transaction: an incorrect purchase price adjustment, a dispute concerning the calculation of an earn-out or a breach of representations and warranties are familiar to most M&A experts.
+However, cases such as breaches of exclusivity, directors’ and officers’ liabilities, an ‘unlawfully flattering’ business plan or the non-disclosure of decision-relevant information are more likely to be themes to which some may not have been exposed.
+Particularly prevalent during a time of economic distress, the authors have witnessed an increase in claims for failures to close a transaction, typically through the enforcement of a material adverse change clause.

 To structure the most frequent types of M&A disputes, a clustering by time of occurrence (before and after signing or closing) and by potential issues is provided below.
 Generally, M&A disputes can be structured as follows: